garrandall/popular-music-data/tracks/walk-on-by-gloria-gaynor.md

 That you don't see the tears
 Just let me grieve
 In private 'cause each time I see you
-I break down and cry, ohbaby,
+I break down and cry, oh baby,
 Walk on by, ohdarling
 Please, Walk on by,
 I don't wanna you to see me cry